Chairman's Perspective.

 In the meantime Bill Grant wanted to know if I had a Plan B if it was still raining in the morning for the parade, which of course I didn't.

 He had gotten five vintage vehicles for the parade for the people who didn't want to walk.
 He said vintage vehicle guys don't like to take out their cars in the rain.
-But even though it continued to rain in the morning we got lucky, and three cars showed up.

 Esther Houlder attempted to keep us organized and on schedule to no avail.
 Nancy made us "snacklaces" with pretzels and candy to snack on during the parade.
-Roger brought the pompoms and off we went.

 Some people continued on to the high school for the tour in the afternoon.
 Sean Hayes from "Will and Grace" was a Distinguished Alumni.